GSOC 2026: User Onboarding

 Week 11:

-• Write Frontend tests verifying state persistence and hook functionality.
+• Write Frontend tests verifying state persistence when navigating mid tour.

 • Validate behaviour across all screen sizes